-Continue to demonstrate professional and ethical behavior.

-- Achieve a minimum grade of C in all courses required for the RN-to-BSN program track (includes nursing and arts and sciences courses).
-A grade lower than a C in any required course is considered a course failure and will result in dismissal from the program track. - Not enroll more than twice in any course. - A grade of Z does not apply. - If a student withdraws and at the time of withdrawal has less than a C grade equivalency, the W considered the same as a course failure. - A grade of W counts as enrollment in a course. - Maintain compliance with technical standards. - Maintain health requirements and current immunization status. - Maintain clearance of background check.
+- · Continue to demonstrate professional and ethical behavior. - Achieve a minimum grade of C in all courses required for the RN-to-BSN program track (includes nursing and arts and sciences courses).
+A grade lower than a C in any required course is considered a course failure and will result in dismissal from the program track. - Not enroll more than twice in any course. - o A grade of Z does not apply. - If a student withdraws after the college deadline for 100% reimbursement (within add/drop period), and at the time of withdrawal has less than a C grade equivalency (after add/drop period), the W will be considered the same as a course failure. - A grade of W counts as enrollment in a course. - Maintain compliance with technical standards. - Maintain health requirements and current immunization status. - Maintain clearance of background check.